 ALL CHRISTIANS HAVE RECEIVED WATER BAPTISM

 The baptism of Acts 2:38 in the name of Jesus for the remission of sins was the water baptism that Jesus had commanded his disciples to administer throughout the world, beginning in Jerusalem (Matt.
 28:18-20; Mark 16:15, 16; Luke 24:47).
 It was that water baptism of the Great Commission that caused people to be added to the Lord’s church/body (Eph.
 1:22, 23), not Holy Spirit baptism.
 There is no Scripture teaching that anyone became saved when they were baptized with the Holy Spirit.
 When people obeyed the command to repent and be baptized in water for the remission of sins, they were saved and added to the church, the one body of the saved (Acts 2:41, 47; Eph.
 5:23, 26; 1 Pet.
 3:20, 21).
 This Great Commission baptism was not just for apostles to teach and administer, because we read of other people like Philip the evangelist teaching and baptizing people in water (Acts 8).
 In fact, the very wording of the Great Commission implies that others would be taught to make more disciples and baptize (Matt.
 28:18-20).
-Therefore, it was not the Holy Spirit baptizing all these people into the one body.
+Therefore, it was not the Holy Spirit baptizing all these people into the one body, nor was it Jesus baptizing people with the Holy Spirit so they could be added to His body.
 It was men baptizing people by (or through) the instructions of the Spirit, which is what Paul means in First Corinthians 12:13 (discussed further below).

 Another way we know that the baptism of Acts 2:38 “in the name of Jesus Christ” was water baptism is because it was the same water baptism in the name of Jesus that Peter would require again in Acts 10: “Can any man forbid water, that these should not be baptized…?
 And he commanded them to be baptized in the name of the Lord…” (Acts 10:47-48).
 Yes, there were some unique events happening with Cornelius, such as them receiving miraculous gifts before water baptism, but that was an exception, not the rule.
 Those special events were necessary to prove to the Jews that Gentiles could also be baptized in water to be added to Christ’s church (Acts 10:15; 11:18; cf. 2:38-41, 47; 1 Corinthians 14:22).
 Remember, God could make a donkey talk miraculously if He wanted to, but that does not mean the donkey is a child of God on his way to Heaven!
 (Numbers 22:28; cf. 1 Sam.
 19:15, 23; John 11:49-53).
 Even though Cornelius had received miraculous power, he was not saved and added to the church until he was baptized in water, just as every person is required to do per Jesus’ Great Commission!
 (Matt.
 28:18-20; Mark 16:15, 16; Acts 10:6, 35, 47, 48; cf. 2:38-41; 8:35-39; 9:6, 18, 19; 16:15, 32, 33; 18:8; 19:5; 22:16).
 Miraculous gifts were separate from salvation in Acts 8 and 19, and they were separate from salvation in Acts 10 also.